cyclus/cyclus/CONTRIBUTING.rst

 * Use a branching workflow similar to the one described at http://progit.org/book/ch3-4.html.

-* Keep your own "master" branch in sync with the mainline repository's "master" branch.
-Specifically, do not push your own commits directly to your "master" branch.
+* Keep your own "main" branch in sync with the mainline repository's "main" branch.
+Specifically, do not push your own commits directly to your "main" branch.

 * Any commit should *pass all tests* (see `Running Tests`_).